SleepyLili/tlapbot/README.md

 `tlapbot/config.py`.
 At the moment, the only permission the Access Token needs is sending messages, the bot doesn't perform any administrative actions.
 #### Webhook
-In webhooks, you create a Webhook, and point it at your bot's URL with `/owncastWebhook` added.
+In webhooks, create a Webhook, and point it at your bot's URL with `/owncastWebhook` added.

 In debug, this will be something like `localhost:5000/owncastWebhook`,